Vyral/base-template/_posts/2018-10-10-a-few-things-for-st--cloud-homebuyers-and-sellers-to-know.md

 There are a few different topics that I want to touch on today to give you the latest news and information about the St. Cloud real estate market.

-**The first is interest rates.** You’ve probably heard that rates are rising in the news, but what you’re actually hearing about is the increase of the overnight rates between banks.
+**The first is interest rates.** You've probably heard on the news that rates are rising, but these reports are actually referring to the increase of the overnight rates between banks  — not mortgage rates, specifically.
 While the Fed is raising those short-term rates by 0.25%, it doesn’t necessarily have a direct impact on the mortgage market.
 In fact, the last time the interest rates went up by 0.25%, mortgage rates actually dropped a bit.

 The mortgage interest rates right now are around the 4.75% range. **This is a little bit higher than they were earlier this year, but it’s far better than they’ve been in the past**.
 For example, in the 1980s we were selling houses with mortgage rates in the 15% range.
 It was really expensive back then.
 Payments were high and affordability was low.
 We’ll probably see rates around 5% around the beginning of 2019, but when you look at the context, that’s still a bargain rate.